Jeret Schroeder

 Jeret Schroeder (born November 13, 1969, Vineland, New Jersey, United States) is an American former driver in the Indy Racing League.
 He raced in the 1997 and 1999-2002 seasons with twenty career starts, including the 1999-2001 Indianapolis 500.

-His best career finish was fourth at the 2000 Vegas Indy 300 won by Al Unser Jr. at the Las Vegas Motor Speedway.
+Schroeder's best career finish was fourth at the 2000 Vegas Indy 300 won by Al Unser Jr. at the Las Vegas Motor Speedway.
 In that same 2000 season, Schroeder led the rookie of the year standings until his car was struck by other drivers during the final two races to knock him out of the rookie points lead.